bnb-chain/BEPs/BEP89.md

 ## 4. Motivation

-Binance Smart Chain will have some hard forks inevitably in the long run.
-Binance Smart Chain takes a risk of halt during hard fork once the validators can not reach a consensus.
+BNB Smart Chain will have some hard forks inevitably in the long run.
+BNB Smart Chain takes a risk of halt during hard fork once the validators can not reach a consensus.
 A validator could be slashed if it is not on the canonical fork which could be avoidable if the maintainer received alerts in time.
 A new protocol should be introduced to enable the chain to display the whole view of validators that on different upcoming forks.
 Any nodes/validators can decide to upgrade/fork or not accordingly.

 ## 5. Specification